Published on 10 Oct 2023

 By Sadia Roohi

-Demonstrating determination, innovation, and unwavering commitment, Joysy John, an alumna of NTU’s School of Computer Science and Engineering (SCSE) Class of 2000, has received Royal recognition for her contributions to the UK’s technology sector, becoming Member of the Most Excellent Order of the British Empire (MBE) in June 2023.
+Demonstrating determination, innovation, and unwavering commitment, Joysy John, an alumna of NTU’s College of Computing and Data Science (CCDS) Class of 2000, has received Royal recognition for her contributions to the UK’s technology sector, becoming Member of the Most Excellent Order of the British Empire (MBE) in June 2023.

 Joysy has been working in the technology sector for over a decade in the UK.
 Her long list of achievements includes establishing the London chapter of the Startup Leadership Programme (SLP) – a global initiative to support tech entrepreneurs.
 More than 3,600 SLP Fellows have raised over £2.4 billion to date.
 She also launched Founders Fit to match startup leaders with a co-founder and worked with the City of London Corporation to support women entrepreneurs.

-Joysy JohnJoysy John (SCSE/2000) is the proud recipient of the Member of the Most Excellent Order of the British Empire (MBE) conferred on 17 June 2023.
+Joysy JohnJoysy John (CCDS/2000) is the proud recipient of the Member of the Most Excellent Order of the British Empire (MBE) conferred on 17 June 2023.

 As Director of Education at the UK innovation agency Nesta, she oversaw the provision of grants to edtech companies to tackle challenges using technology in formative assessment, parental engagement, timetabling, essay marking and career advice.